German Sourdough Rye Beer Dutch Oven Bread

 Sourdough and time take over the hard work that kneading usually does, to develop the gluten it needs to rise.
 On top of that the resting time develops a depth of flavour that you simply don’t get when buying bread in the supermarket and often not even in bakeries.

-It’s chewy, loaded with malty flavour, keeps moist for days, has said crunchy crust, is fantastic toasted, incredible with cheese or charcuterie but equally lovely with sweet things.
+It’s chewy, loaded with malty flavor, owed to some “secret” ingredients, keeps moist for days, has said crunchy crust, is fantastic toasted, incredible with cheese or charcuterie but equally lovely with sweet things.
 My personal favourite among those is the German “Grafschafter Goldsaft” or “Zuckerrueben Sirup”, which translates into Sugar Beet molasses, but I have yet to find it here.
 Golden Sirup with Molasses might work in its place, or a dark type of forest honey.
 But I digress.

 German Sourdough Rye Beer Dutch Oven Bread Ingredients